fustinoni-net/PiRobotPlatform/MoteJPiRobot/README.md

 # MoteJPiRobot

 Example of how to use the library to command the Pi2Go-Lite, but also other robots, using a Nintendo Wii Remote and Nunchuk (https://en.wikipedia.org/wiki/Wii_Remote).
-To run this program you need a Bluetooth USB dongle or a Rspberry Pi 3, and of course the Bluetooth support from the SO.
+To run this program you need a Bluetooth USB dongle or a Rspberry Pi 3, and of course the Bluetooth support from the OS.

 ## Build the project
 Before building the subproject locally you have to build the parent one.
 Refer to the PiRobotPlatform readme file for instructions.